ersheff/IMS322-Docs/docs/js/functions.md

 }
 ```

-Function declarations can go anywhere in your JavaScript, though I recommend putting them at the bottom of your `script.js` file for consistency.
+Function declarations can be placed anywhere, though I recommend putting them at the bottom of your `script.js` file for consistency.

 ## Calling Functions

-Declaring a function does not actually run the code in the function.
-To execute a function, call it using the function name and parentheses:
+Declaring a function does not actually execute the code inside the function.
+To run a function, call it using the function name followed by parentheses:

 ```js
 makeSauce();